gsalaman/attiny85_programming/README.md

 NOTE:  Pin 1 (D5 or A0) is also the reset pin...so don't use it for driving LEDS!
 It doesn't have enough "umph".

 ## Programming Setup

+#### Note from 7/14/2024:  I had trouble getting the latest IDE to program successfully.
+Use the 1.X version of Arduino for this, and don't skimp on the Cap across gnd and reset.

 The first thing you need to do is to add the tiny board manager package under "preferences".
 Paste the following text into the "Additional Boards Managers URLS" field...if you've got a bunch, you'll need to add a comma separator.
 ```
 https://raw.githubusercontent.com/damellis/attiny/ide-1.6.x-boards-manager/package_damellis_attiny_index.json